Zorpia

 Zorpia (若比鄰) is a social networking service with customers in China.
 Zorpia is one of the few international social networks with a Chinese Internet Content Provider license.
 The social networking site reports 2 million unique users per month and a total worldwide user base of 26 million.
 Jeffrey Ng is the company's founder and CEO of Zorpia.
 The privately funded company is based in Hong Kong and has 30 employees.

 Zorpia has been accused of spamming misleading messages on behalf of people to their address books without their consent or knowledge as a way of acquiring email addresses.
 In 2012, PandoDaily wrote that Zorpia "has a dreadful spamming problem that it needs to fix fast."

 History

 In December 2003, Jeffrey Ng founded Zorpia as a social networking service.
 Ng wanted it to be an online nation for people looking for new relationships.
 While sites such as Facebook and Twitter are still banned in China, the ban has allowed Zorpia to use its ICP license in China to grow its user base.
 In 2009, the company partnered with Viximo, a distributor of software for virtual goods and currency.

 Leadership

 Jeffrey Ng began his entrepreneurial career at the age of 13.
 He started his own Japanese music website and music search engine.
 He graduated from the University of Illinois at Urbana Champaign with a degree in computer engineering.
-Before building Zorpia, he worked for Expedia Inc. and at his university's National Center for Supercomputing Applications.
+Before building Zorpia, he worked for Expedia and at his university's National Center for Supercomputing Applications.